neoforged/.github/primers/26.1/index.md

         - `canAttackType` -> `canAttack`, not one-to-one, taking in the `LivingEntity` instead of the `EntityType`
         - `lungeForwardMaybe` -> `postPiercingAttack`
         - `entityAttackRange` -> `getAttackRangeWith`, now taking in the `ItemStack` used to attack
-    - `Mob#setPersistenceRequired` now has an overload that takes in the `boolean` value to set
 - `net.minecraft.world.entity.ai.behavior`
     - `GoAndGiveItemsToTarget` now takes in the `$ItemThrower`
         - `throwItem` -> `BehaviorUtils#throwItem`, not one-to-one